kreynoldsf5/TechSummit2017iWFLab/Modules/module0.md

 | Windows           | 10.1.1.7     | 10.1.100.7 | 10.1.200.7     |
 | bip2.ts2017.local | 10.2.1.8     | 10.1.100.8 | 10.1.200.8     |

 Account information for various hosts is available in the UDF for the Windows jump host and on the desktop of the jump host for the other devices.
-Sessions using ssh keys for Putty and WinSCP have been created (use the 'admin' user).
+SSH sessions using ssh keys for Putty and WinSCP have been created (use the 'admin' user).
 Log into the [UDF](https://udf.f5.com) now.
 This will require MFA.
-Search for our lab ("Tech Summit iWF Lab") under "Blueprints".
+Search for our lab ("GSTS 2017 iWorkflow and iControl LX Lab") under "Courses".

-**Please go ahead and start the deployment now as the F5 devices will take some time (5-6 min) to boot.
-Verify you have access to "iWF.ts2017.local" and "bip1.ts.2017.local."**
+**Please go ahead and start the deployment now as the F5 devices will take some time (5-6 min) to boot.**

 ## Preliminary Tasks
 ### Log into your Windows Jump Host
-1. Grab an RDP link from the UDF link.
+1. Grab an RDP link from 'Systems -> Details' for the jump host.
 The 'Administrator' credentials will be on the 'Details' tab.
 2. Open Chrome and click on the kreynoldsf5/TechSummit2017iWFLab link.
 This repo contains all the materials needed for the lab.
   * Download the repository as unzip it on the desktop.
   * View the Lab Guides under the 'modules' directory.
 These are all in markdown and will display nicely on Github.
-  * Feel free to clone the repo locally instead of on the Windows jump host) if that's easier.
+  * Feel free to clone the repo locally instead of on the Windows jump host if that's easier.
 3. Verify Access to your Lab BIG-IPs/iWF devices.
   * I have saved SSH sessions for Putty and WinSCP on the windows jump host for BIGIP-A and iWF (you won't need SSH access to BIGIP-B).
 Use the 'admin' user and key based auth should _just work_.
  * There are bookmarks to BIGIP-A and iWF in Chrome.
 I'll give you the admin credentials as those are removed on a per 'deployment' basis in UDF.

 ### Postman
 1. If you're not familiar with Postman let me know and we'll spend a few minutes covering the tool.
+2. Import the Postman Collection from the repo.
-2. Import the Postman Environment from the repo.
+3. Import the Postman Environment from the repo.
-3. Fill in the Postman environment variables which were not included in the collection.
-This mainly includes passwords.
+4. Fill in the Postman environment variables which were not included in the collection.
+  * {{iwf_admin_password}}
+  * {{big_admin_password}}
-4. Note the use of variable substitution using the {{variable}} nomenclature.
+5. Note how Postman performs variable substitution using the {{variable}} nomenclature.
+You'll see this frequently in request URIs and request body payloads.
-5. Look at the 'Tests' tab for requests that assign variable values based on HTTP responses.
+6. Look at the 'Tests' tab for requests that assign variable values based on HTTP responses.
 This is simple JavaScript.

 ### Docker Pool Members
 Start a couple docker pool members based on the F5Devcentral/F5-Demo-App container.